awslabs/aws-fluent-plugin-kinesis/README.md

 Here are items for Fluentd configuration file.

 To put records into Amazon Kinesis, you need to provide AWS security credentials.
 If you provide aws_key_id and aws_sec_key in configuration file as below, we use it.
 You can also provide credentials via environment variables as AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY.
 Also we support IAM Role for authentication.
-Please find the [AWS SDK for Ruby Developer Guide](http://docs.aws.amazon.com/AWSSdkDocsRuby/latest/DeveloperGuide/ruby-dg-setup.html) for more infomation about authentication.
+Please find the [AWS SDK for Ruby Developer Guide](http://docs.aws.amazon.com/AWSSdkDocsRuby/latest/DeveloperGuide/ruby-dg-setup.html) for more information about authentication.
 We support all options which AWS SDK for Ruby supports.

 ### type